google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 <!--
 Regression predicts the relationship between two or more variables.
 If you were interested in predicting the price of a house, you might look for patterns in location, square footage, or number of bedrooms.
-While classification involves a discrete / categorical value to predict, regression involves a continuous value to predict.
+While classification involves a discrete, categorical value to predict, regression involves a continuous value to predict.

 Concepts: